Cinderfella 3: Life Continues - 4. Two Kings and Two Queens

 “Thank you,” Beth said hugging her doll.

-“Your cousin Micheal will be here tomorrow,” I said and signed to three talking in sign.
+“Your cousin Michael will be here tomorrow,” I said and signed to three talking in sign.

 Dennis nodded and signed.
 He signs, but not that well.